← All Neural Networks & Deep Learning modules

 The building block · hands-on · about 25 minutes.

-In Module 1 every neuron ended with a squash, \( \sigma \).
-That squash — the activation function — looks like a small detail.
-It is in fact the single most important reason deep networks work at all.
-This module shows you the common activations, and then proves, with a slider you can flip, why a network without one is powerless.
+In Module 1, every neuron applied a final non-linear transformation, \( \sigma \).
+This transformation — the activation function — may appear to be a minor architectural detail.
+It is, in fact, the single most important reason deep networks are capable of representing non-linear functions.
+This module introduces the principal activation functions and demonstrates interactively why a network without non-linear activations is mathematically equivalent to a single linear model.

-Plot each one and drag the input to watch the output respond.
+Plot each function and vary the input to observe the corresponding output.

 This activity needs JavaScript.
 The lesson below still covers everything.